dbeukrf/diego-chatbot/README.md

-# Diego Chatbot Terminal
+# Diego Beuk's AI DJ Chatbot

-A terminal-style web interface for the Diego Chatbot, featuring document ingestion and AI-powered chat capabilities.
+A terminal-style web interface featuring an AI-powered career assistant, built with React, FastAPI, ChromaDB, and RAG (Retrieval Augmented Generation) to answer career enquiries about Diego Beuk.

 ## Features

+- 🎵 **AI DJ Persona**: Diego's career-focused AI assistant with a unique DJ-inspired interface
 - 🖥️ **Terminal-style Interface**: Authentic terminal experience with command history, autocomplete, and keyboard shortcuts
-- 📄 **Multi-format Document Support**: Process PDF, Word (.docx), Markdown (.md), and text (.txt) documents
+- 📄 **Multi-format Document Support**: Process PDF, Markdown (.md), and text (.txt) documents
-- 🤖 **AI Chat**: Chat with Diego about your documents using RAG (Retrieval Augmented Generation)
+- 🤖 **Advanced RAG Chat**: Chat with Diego's AI DJ about his career, skills, and experience using intelligent document retrieval
 - ⚡ **Real-time**: Fast, responsive interface with real-time chat capabilities
-- 🎨 **Modern UI**: Clean, terminal-inspired design with syntax highlighting
+- 🎨 **Animated ASCII Art**: Dynamic terminal header with animated ASCII frames
 - 🔍 **Smart Retrieval**: Intelligent document chunking and vector search for accurate responses
+- 🎯 **Career-Focused Commands**: Specialized commands for career analysis, skill amplification, and profile generation

 ## Commands

-- `help` - Show available commands
+- `help` - Show a numbered list of available commands
-- `ingest` - Ingest documents into the database
-- `chat <message>` - Chat with Diego about your documents
+- `spin-profile` - Generate a recruiter-ready summary of Diego's professional journey
+- `amplify <skill>` - Expand on a specific skill with examples and impact statements
+- `career-analysis <job>` - Compare Diego's skills with a target job role
 - `clear` - Clear the terminal
-- `status` - Show system status
 - `exit` - Exit the application

+**Natural Conversation**: You can also chat naturally with Diego's AI DJ about his career, skills, projects, or any questions you have!

 ## Quick Start